 Individuals and families have had to cut down expenses on other aspects of their lives to continue to receive healthcare services.
 Individuals and families have been denied vacations, everyday family entertainment and in many cases some of the necessities of life because they had to cope with medical bills.

 The quality of healthcare persons managing medical debts have received over time has declined and many people have resulted to skipping medical checkups and managing illnesses with over the counter drugs instead of visiting a doctor.
-Mental health consequences have also developed from medical bills especially among persons struggling with large medical debts.
+Mental health consequences have also developed from medical bill especially among persons struggling with large medical debts.

-Overall, globally, and especially in the US, there is an increased danger of increasing medical bills, especially on the quality of life.
+Overall, globally, and especially in the US, there is an increased danger of increasing medical bill, especially on the quality of life.
 Now more than ever it’s essential that our governments enforce the insurance company’s obligation to pay their customers claims.